Get in Touch

 • In-depth analysis of confusion matrices

-• Using confusion matrices to assess performance
+• Utilizing confusion matrices for performance measurement

-• Beyond accuracy – alternative performance metrics
+• Beyond accuracy – alternative performance measures

 • The kappa statistic